batsonjay/uploadDistributor/docs/AzuraCast-upload-flow.md

     * Title, artist, and genre from the metadata
   * The system logs "AzuraCast upload completed successfully"

+## Implementation Plan

+Implementation will be done using a hybrid plan, initially making GET calls directly to the AzuraCast server but using a Mock for any POST calls.
+After the PUTs seems appropriate, the service will switch to calling the AzuraCast server instead of the mocks.
+Note that the AzuraCast server has 2 "stations".
+Station 1 is the live/production server; station 2 is availale for development / test use.
+The implementation should declare the station number as a constant, and set it to 2 until ready for use on the live station, when the constant is changed to 1.

-## Mock Implementation Plan: AzuraCast Upload + Playlist Association
+### Mock Implementation

-This section outlines the responsibilities of a mock implementation for local development and testing of the media upload and playlist scheduling flow using the AzuraCast API.
+ The mock implementation allows for safe local development and testing of the media upload and playlist scheduling flow using the AzuraCast API.
 This mock should replicate the behavior and data structure of the real API to allow the front-end React app to simulate the complete flow without calling the live service.

 ---